 Some Cosmetic Dentistry Procedures Are Covered By Insurance

 Your dental insurance will cover cosmetic dentistry procedures if they are considered medically necessary.
 That determination is open to interpretation and the answer may come down to how good of an insurance package you have.
 Your oral surgeon can check with your insurance company to see if dental implants are covered.
 He or she may be able to make the case that the dental implants are medically necessary and not just being done for cosmetic reasons.
 Also, some oral surgery practices are breaking with the status quo and offer patients alternate routes to payment plans and costs associated with dental implant surgery, including any dental bone grafting you may need.
 A great oral surgeon is going to do everything in their power to get you the best care possible, so if you’re in need of tooth replacement, choose an oral surgeon who is clearly committed to patient-focused care.

 Tooth Replacement Alternatives to Dental Implants

-If you are replacing front teeth, you have the option to do a resin bonded bridge.
-This is a more fragile option that only works for the front teeth because there is less chewing required.
+If you are replacing front teeth, you have the option to do a resin-bonded bridge.
+This is a more fragile option that only works for the front teeth because those teeth don’t do much chewing.
 This option consists of two wings attached to the abutment teeth on the tooth surfaces nearest to the tongue.
 The wings are then attached to the replacement tooth or pontic.